TheProgrammingArchive/weather-terminal/README.md

   Get daily weather from your cli!

 ## Requirements:
   For this application to work make sure you have python 3.7 or greater added to path.
-Make sure you have done so by opening cmd and typing 'pip --version' without quotes.
-If you get the version info then it means it has been added to your path successfully!
-If not please refer on how to add py to path.
+Check if you have added py to path py typing pip --version in cmd or pip3 --version in terminal

   Pkgs to install: requests, lxml, bs4, art, tableprint.
 (For more info please view requirements.txt file)
   Command: pip install {pkgname}